drhinofficial/balraj.github.io/README.md

 I'm a versatile developer with a strong foundation in Python programming and web development.
 My experience spans both backend and frontend technologies, allowing me to deliver comprehensive web solutions.
 I'm passionate about clean code, continuous learning, and solving complex problems.

+As a tech enthusiast, I'm always exploring new technologies and methodologies.
+I enjoy diving deep into system administration, network configurations, and cloud technologies.
+My curiosity drives me to understand the intricacies of both software and hardware, from low-level system operations to high-level application architecture.

+Outside of work, I'm an avid Dota 2 player.
+My gaming passion has led me to contribute to the Dota 2 community by actively participating in bug finding and reporting, helping to improve the game experience for millions of players worldwide.

 - 🔭 I'm currently working on mining monitoring and warehouse management systems
 - 🌱 I'm constantly learning and improving my skills in Python, FastAPI, and cloud technologies
-- 👯 I'm looking to collaborate on open-source Python projects
+- 👯 I'm looking to collaborate on open-source Python projects and game development
-- 💬 Ask me about Python, FastAPI, Django, and system administration
+- 💬 Ask me about Python, FastAPI, Django, system administration, or Dota 2 strategies!
+- 🎮 Fun fact: I've contributed to bug finding in Dota 2

 ### Skills